 The West assessed the capabilities of the MiG-25, obtaining one of the samples thanks to the fugitive Soviet pilot Viktor Belenko.
 Experts were struck by the size of the aircraft, which was only a few feet shorter than the British Avro 683 Lancaster bomber.

-Upon closer examination, it turned out that the MiG-25 was not as perfect an aircraft as it seemed at first glance.
+Upon closer inspection, it turned out that the MiG-25 was not as perfect an aircraft as it seemed at first glance.
 It was assembled manually from parts made of nickel steel alloy.
 Obsolete electronic components were found inside.

 The MiG-25 pilot flew at extreme speeds, but risked damaging the airframe or engines.
 In addition, it was easy to track on radar.